 - Buy in-season and locally sourced if possible.

 - Choose different fish, not just your usual favourites – 80 per cent of the seafood we eat in the UK is made up of just five species: cod, haddock, salmon, tuna and prawns.
 This puts a lot of pressure on the sustainability of these species – so mix it up and try something new – why not swap prawns for mussels or clams?

-- Trust your fishmonger – they should have all the knowledge about their product and be able to give information about the seafood they are selling.
+- Trust your fishmonger – they should have all the knowledge about their product and be able to inspire you with some tasty alternatives.

 2. Stay informed

 The Marine Conservation Society uses scientific research to gather information.
-Their excellent yearly Good Fish Guide traffic light system helps the consumer make sustainable seasonal choices.
-The website is much more detailed and one to keep an eye on each time you shop.
+Their yearly Good Fish Guide traffic light system helps the consumer make sustainable seasonal choices.
+The website is full of information and definitely one to keep an eye on each time you shop.

-Currently more than 50% of the seafood we consume is farmed.
+Currently more than 50 per cent of the seafood we consume is farmed.
 To enjoy seafood into the future, aquaculture has an important role to play.
 Many concerns about farmed practices have been addressed in some areas including the use of antibiotics, feeds and stocking density.
-There are over 30 different certification standards promoted by retailers, including Fairtrade, Ethical Trading Initiative and RSPCA Assured.

-Sea Fish UK are the authority advising across the industry from sea to plate.
+Sea Fish UK are the authority that advise across the industry – from sea to plate.
 They cover everything from promoting the consumption of seafood, to improving the health of the consumer and ensuring fishermen are safe at sea.

 CJ Jackson is the CEO of The Seafood School at Billingsgate.
 She has written a number of books specialising in seafood and seasonal produce and teaches a range of courses on the subject.